opendcs/opendcs/docs/source/start-decoding.rst

 The scan operation will scan the next N characters for a specified type of character (ie number, sign, alphabetic letter, or a string).
-If the character or string is found, then the pointer will navigate to where the specific condition has occured.
+If the character or string is found, then the pointer will navigate to where the specific condition has occurred.
 The command is used to position to a particular location based upon a specified location.